CDCgov/prime-reportstream/prime-router/docs/design/validation/design.md

 TODO: update this diagram
 ![annotated-fhir-architecture-diagram.png](annotated-fhir-architecture-diagram.png)

-A factory/builder shall consume the validationProfile setting and produce reusable, cached validation objects (i.e. instance of configured FhirValidator in a wrapper/interface) that can be used to validate FHIR data.

 ### Shared Components
 To facilitate reuse and extensibility, a new setting type `validationProfile` shall be created representing a type of validation, the validations to perform, and any applicable configuration parameters.
 This setting is reusable because